israadesu/Cusina/README.md

 ## Getting Started

-First, you add the .env file
+First, you need to add the .env file

 ```bash
 VITE_APP_ID = ?;